 With emerging technologies now starting to deliver on their promise, travelers and traders are wasting no time in mastering them.
 It’s time for border agencies to do the same.

-Combined with the headwinds of rising travel and trade volumes, shifting security threats, restricted budgets and demands for seamless secure movement; nothing less than transformational thinking will be enough.
-These challenges cannot be tackled with tweaking around the margins of the organisation.
+Combined with the headwinds of rising travel and trade volumes, shifting security threats, restricted budgets and demands for seamless, secure movement nothing less than transformational thinking will be enough.
+These challenges cannot be tackled with tweaking around the margins of the organization.
 Introducing technology and solutions in isolation of one another will miss the full potential.

-A leadership team that is enthusiastic and knowledgeable about merging technologies will carry the organisation with them.
-Crucially, it will overcome suspicion and inertia in order to realise the full potential of new technology.
-The border agencies that achieve this will reap the benefits—increased efficiency, better security, enhanced customer experience and a more engaged workforce.
+A leadership team that is enthusiastic and knowledgeable about merging technologies will carry the organization with them.
+Crucially, it will overcome suspicion and inertia in order to realize the full potential of new technology.
+The border agencies that achieve this will reap the benefits – increased efficiency, better security, enhanced customer experience and a more engaged workforce.
 Put simply, it’s time to cross the frontier of technology.